brunoastr0/Angelo-Bruno/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on me, and how to improve my skills as a programmer
-- 🌱 I’m currently learning ReactJs and upgrading my NodeJs skills
+- 🌱 I’m currently learning Artificial Intelligence
-- 👯 I’m looking to collaborate on projects that will improve my skills
+- 👯 I’m looking to collaborate on projects on python language that will improve my skills
 - 🤔 I’m looking for help with anything
 - 💬 Ask me about Python
 - 📫 How to reach me: brunoangelo.dev@gmail.com